Mobile menu

 • Caramel coloring (when barley malt is used)

-Q: What should I do if I think I’m getting glutened by my medicine?
+What should I do if I think I’m getting glutened by my medicine?

-A: Your first step should be to call your physician to let them know that you’re experiencing symptoms.
-Do not stop taking prescription medicine without talking to your doctor first.
 There may be reasons aside from gluten exposure that you are experiencing symptoms, such as side effects of the prescribed medication.
 It is important to understand that some common side effects of medicines overlap with gluten exposure.
 Similarly, sugar alcohols in medications can cause significant stomach discomfort that could be easily confused with symptoms of gluten exposure.
-Beyond Celiac strongly recommends that you share your concerns and any symptoms with your doctor as soon as possible.
-Call the manufacturer to ask about the sources of their inactive ingredients as well as their production processes and any steps taken to prevent gluten exposure.

-Q: Who can I contact to report a suspected reaction to gluten in medication?
+Who can I contact to report a suspected reaction to gluten in medication?

-A: It is important to look into medications to find out if they contain gluten beforetaking the medication.
+It is important to look into medications to find out if they contain gluten before taking the medication.
 However, if you think you are having a reaction to gluten in your medication, Beyond Celiac strongly suggests that you contact your doctor, explain your reaction, and call the manufacturer of the medication in question to alert them to the issue.
 Your pharmacist might also be able to help you figure out if your medication contains gluten.
 When talking to the manufacturer, you should also ask them:

 • What their production processes are